Skip to contents

 p_values

 A numeric vector containing p-values from individual covariate balance tests.
+Required when balance_type = "p_value".
 All values must be between 0 and 1.

 na.rm